The new curriculum is intended to be more challenging, focusing on essential core subject knowledge and skills.

 All of the teachers have been looking the objectives and topics to be taught in their year group and deciding how to group them together to make coherent learning projects across the year.

-Here are the Learning Schedules for 2016-17 for each year group.
+Here are the Learning Schedules for each year group.
 This covers in outline all topics each year group will cover.

 Early Years Foundation Stage